Notes for single-storey detached buildings: 2.1 to 2.5

 Stormwater

 You need to consider the Building Code requirements regarding the disposal of stormwater from the roof of your building.
 You should seek professional guidance and seek approval from your council.
-All new drains must be laid by an authorised drainlayer.
+All new drains must be laid by an Authorised Drainlayer.

 On-site waste water disposal systems

-If the building is intended to be a sleepout in connection with an existing dwelling, and the waste water from the existing dwelling discharges to an on-site waste water disposal system (i.e. a septic tank), you need to check that the existing waste water disposal system has the capacity for the extra persons.
+If the building is intended to be a sleepout in connection with an existing dwelling, and the waste water from the existing dwelling discharges to an on-site waste water disposal system (such as a septic tank), you need to check that the existing waste water disposal system has the capacity for the extra persons.

 Location of services